judy2k/kylie/README.rst

 Non-Features
 ------------

 So what doesn't Kylie do yet?
-Well, there are quite a few things, because it's very new:
+Well, there are a few things, because it's very new:

-* Can't currently map to lists of nested objects (well, you can, but you have write the attribute mapper functions yourself).
 * Doesn't have any mechanism for validation.
 I am planning to add this, once I decide the best way to do it. *Ideas welcome!*
 * Doesn't have any built-in mechanism for choosing between different types to